-The following table shows information about our executive officers as of February 2, 2013:
+The following table shows information about our executive officers as of March 20, 2014:

-Name Age Position(s) Dr. Sehat Sutardja 51 President, Chief Executive Officer and Chairman of the Board Brad D. Feller 39 Interim Chief Financial Officer Dr. Pantas Sutardja 50 Vice President, Chief Technology Officer, Chief Research and Development Officer and Director
+Name Age Position(s)

+Dr. Sehat Sutardja 52 Chief Executive Officer and Chairman of the Board

+Weili Dai 52 President

+Michael Rashkin 68 Chief Financial Officer

+Dr. Zining Wu 41 Chief Technology Officer

-Dr. Sehat Sutardja, one of our co-founders, has served as the President, Chief Executive Officer and Co-Chairman of our Board of Directors since 1995, and Chairman of our Board of Directors since 2003.
+Dr. Sehat Sutardja, one of our co-founders, has served as the Chief Executive Officer and Chairman of our Board of Directors since 1995 (from 1995 to 2003 he was Co-Chairman of the Board of Directors).
 While remaining deeply involved in the daily challenges of running a global growth company, Dr. Sutardja participates heavily in our engineering and marketing efforts across analog, video processor, and microprocessor design while offering input across all of our other product lines.
-Dr. Sehat Sutardja is widely regarded as one of the pioneers of the modern semiconductor age.
+Dr. Sutardja is widely regarded as one of the pioneers of the modern semiconductor age.
 His breakthrough designs and guiding vision have revolutionized numerous industry segments, from data storage to the high-performance, low-power chips now driving the growing global markets for mobile computing and telephony.
-For his relentless innovation, he has been awarded more than 260 patents and has been named a Fellow of IEEE.
+For his relentless innovation, he has been awarded more than 360 patents and has been named a Fellow of IEEE.
 In 2006, Dr. Sutardja was recognized as the Inventor of the Year by the Silicon Valley Intellectual Property Law Association.
-Dr. Sutardja has become an internationally-recognized proponent of new energy efficiency standards for consumer electronics.
-To that end, he has been working with the governments in both the United States and China to establish efficiency performance standards that could produce significant cost and carbon savings.
-Dr. Sutardja holds a MS and Ph.D.

-in Electrical Engineering and Computer Science from the University of California at Berkeley.
-Dr. Sehat Sutardja received a BS in Electrical Engineering from Iowa State University.
-Dr. Sehat Sutardja is the brother of Dr. Pantas Sutardja.
+Dr. Sutardja also served as President from 2003 to June 2013.
+Dr. Sutardja holds an M.S. and Ph.D. in Electrical Engineering and Computer Science from the University of California at Berkeley.
+Dr. Sutardja received a B.S. in Electrical Engineering from Iowa State University.
+Dr. Sutardja is the husband of Ms. Dai.